Housing Sign-Up FAQs

 How can I live in Daniels Hall or Sherman Hall?

-Current undergraduate hall residents will be able to select a space in Daniels or Sherman Halls beginning October 24.
-Students who currently live off-campus can select a space in University Housing residence halls, including Daniels or Sherman, beginning October 31.
+Current undergraduate hall residents will be able to select a space in Daniels or Sherman beginning October 23.
+Students who currently live off-campus can select a space in University Housing residence halls, including Daniels or Sherman, beginning October 30.

 You are encouraged to plan ahead and consider other University Housing options in the event that there are no spaces available in Daniels or Sherman.

-- Current residents of Nugent, Bousfield or Wassaja must log on to the Housing Sign-Up site between October 3-5 and sign their contract to keep their same room, or their room will be available for someone else to select.
+- Current residents of Nugent, Bousfield, or Wassaja must log on to the Housing Sign-Up site between October 2–4 and sign their contract to keep their same room, or their room will be available for someone else to select.

-- Residents living in other halls whose current room will be unavailable in 2018-2019 will have an opportunity to select Bousfield, Nugent or Wassaja a few days before all other residents.
+- Residents living in other halls whose current room will be unavailable will have an opportunity to select Bousfield, Nugent, or Wassaja a few days before all other residents.
 Residents who are in this category will receive an email with instructions.

-- All other current residents may select Bousfield, Nugent or Wassaja on the first day of the Any Hall/Any Room phase (October 17, 2017).
+- All other current residents may select Bousfield, Nugent, or Wassaja on the first day of the Any Hall/Any Room phase.

-- Non-residents may select Bousfield, Nugent or Wassaja beginning October 31, 2017.
+- Non-residents may select Bousfield, Nugent, or Wassaja beginning October 30.

 Only students in the Campus Honors Program and the James Scholars Honors Program are eligible to select space in the Honors Living-Learning Community in Nugent Hall.